Databricks Driver for SQLTools for Visual Studio Code

 Azure Databricks personal access token authentication

 To use the Databricks Driver for SQLTools with Azure Databricks personal access token authentication, you must have an Azure Databricks personal access token.
-To create a personal access token, do the following:
+To create a personal access token, follow the steps in Azure Databricks personal access tokens for workspace users.

 Note